scenevr/docs/source/box.md

 ### texture-map

 A texture map that is applied to the box.
 Texture-maps are lambertian shaded.
+Textures should be sized as a power of 2 (eg 256x256, 512x512).

 ```
 style="texture-map: url(/images/crate.png)"`